5.25 am here and I’m sitting at Stansted Airport – I’ve got until 5.50 for the gate to be announced and at that point, I’ll make a move.

 To that end, we’ve now got Gary, Louis, Alex, and David who are all full-time/going full-time to ramp up the appointments booked for the business.

 In my mind the opportunity this presents is excellent.

-However, what excites me most is that as the lead-generation team continue to grow in terms of skills and ability to send cold emails at scale and generate returns; and we keep lowering the bar when it comes to expectations from the client side….
+However, what excites me most is that as the lead-generation team continues to grow in terms of skills and ability to send cold emails at scale and generate returns; we keep lowering the bar when it comes to expectations from the client side….